neil-unomaha/CIF_CYBR_8950/cif-install-walkthrough.md

 To confirm our docker container is running, we can run `sudo docker ps`
 ![Show running CIF docker container](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Assets/cif-install-walkthrough-assets/cif-running.PNG)

-If you executed the above commands to run the container and the container is not listed, you can run `sudo docker logs <YOUR-CONTAINER-ID>` in order to debug.
+If you executed the above commands to run the container and the container is not listed, chances are that it created the container but it immediately exited.
+You can confirm this by running `sudo docker ps -a` which lists all containers, both actively running and exited.
+* If the container did in fact exit immediately, you can run `sudo docker logs <YOUR-CONTAINER-ID>` to debug.
 Likely there is an issue with your maxmind license key because you didn't specify the correct options while creating the license key.
 [Reference this step for details](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#maxmind-account-prerequisite).

 [back to top](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#table-of-contents)